LucasSCSilv/LucasSCSilv/README.md

 - 🔭 I’m currently working as a Backend developer using Node.JS

 - 🌱 I’m currently learning *C# and React.JS*

+- ⚡ Aiming to be a full stack developer

 <br/>